Chart Color Schemes

 Infrastructure

-Burrum - Fraser has limited levels of nearby infrastructure activity, ranking in the 15thth percentile nationally
+Burrum - Fraser has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 103 projects likely to affect the region.
-Key initiatives include the Torbanlea Pialba Road Upgrade, Maryborough - Hervey Bay Road upgrade, and Pialba - Burrum Heads Road intersection improvement.
-The BayWest City Centre and Dundowran Industrial Park are also notable.
-The following list details those most relevant.
+AreaSearch identified 103 projects potentially affecting the region.
+Notable initiatives include Torbanlea Pialba Road Upgrade, Maryborough-Hervey Bay Road improvement, Pialba-Burrum Heads Road intersection upgrade, BayWest City Centre development, and Dundowran Industrial Park expansion.
+The following list details projects most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.